MehrdadAramesh/Some-Famous-Algorithms/README.md

 # Some-Famous-Algorithms
-this repository contains :\n
+this repository contains :
-1.Insertion Sort\n
+1.Insertion Sort
-2.Merge Sort\n
+2.Merge Sort
-3.Binary Search\n
+3.Binary Search
-...\n
+...
-algorithms.\n
+algorithms.

 the list will update!